Developer Documentation

 Package Manager

-Using the Package Manager will ensure that all dependencies are set up correctly and that you will have the most up to date version of the SDK.
+Using the Package Manager will ensure that all dependencies are set up correctly and that you will have the most up-to- date version of the SDK.
 In most cases, using the Package Manager is the way to go.

 To open the Package Manager, navigate to Window and then click Package Manager in your Unity Editor menu bar.